-Make your own ranch dressing mix that tastes just as good as store-bought, but without all the preservatives and additives.
-You can use it to make your own ranch dressing, or as a seasoning for vegetables, chicken, or even popcorn.
+Make your own Dry Ranch Dressing Mix that tastes just as good as store-bought, but without all the preservatives and additives.
+You can use it to make your own ranch dressing, or as a seasoning for vegetables, chicken, ranch dip or even popcorn.

 - Dry buttermilk - You'll find powdered buttermilk in the baking aisle of the grocery store.